SakshiSatpathy/ReadMe/README.md

 HW2:

-**Fully Connected Net with PyTorch:** Implemented Two Layer  fully-connected neural network with ReLU nonlinearity and softmax loss (affine - relu - affine - softmax) and interacts with Solver object that runs optimization (see below).
+**Fully Connected Net with PyTorch from HW1:** Implemented Two Layer  fully-connected neural network with ReLU nonlinearity and softmax loss (affine - relu - affine - softmax).
+Instead of gradient descent, interacts with Solver object that runs optimization (see below).

 **Optimization and Initialization:** Implemented different optimization Methods and initialization to speed up learning and get a better final value for the cost function (as opposed to gradient descent).
 Specifically, implemented Stochastic Gradient Descent (SGD), SGD with Momentum, and compared performance with regular gradient descent.